microsoft/superbenchmark/docs/user-tutorial/data-diagnosis.md

 - `multi_rules`: the rule is to check if the combined results of multiple previous rules and metrics violate the criteria.

   For example, if the 'criteria' is 'lambda label:True if label["rule4"]+label["rule5"]>=2 else False', the rule is that if the sum of labeled metrics in rule4 and rule5 is larger than 2, it should be defective.

+- `failure_check`: the rule is to check if each item defined in `metrics` of this rule failed the test.
+The metrics defined in `metrics` of this rule should be metrics with return_code used to identify the failure.

+   - If any item is never matched with the metrics of the raw data, the rule will identify it as miss test.
+   - If any metric violate the `value` criteria which means return_code is not success(0), the rule will identify it as failed test.

 `Tips`: you must contain a default rule for ${benchmark_name}/return_code as the above in the example, which is used to identify failed tests.